 How Do I Apply?

 If a disaster has hit your home, it may be difficult for you to reach out immediately to request a postponement.
 If you are in default, you don't need to notify your loan holder that you want a postponement; they'll apply a 3-month forbearance automatically (unless they don't have your current address).
 Collection activities will stop for 3 months.
+For borrowers affected by the hurricanes in fall 2017, the Department of Education has extended this forbearance to last 6 months.

 If the disaster did not affect you, be on the lookout for a notice from your loan holder to decline this postponement.
 While that break may sound nice, especially if your loans are in default, remember that forbearance always increases the amount you owe because interest continues to accrue.